-The Sydney Theatre School has an outstanding teaching faculty comprising experienced, working theatre, film and television directors, who enrich the school with their unique skills, experience and passion for their craft.
+The Sydney Theatre School has an outstanding teaching faculty comprising experienced industry professionals who enrich the school with their unique skills, experience and passion for their craft.

 The school’s teachers and directors have been strategically assembled, to ensure a breadth of talent, knowledge and industry experience in the training offered, across every part of our curriculum.